radu-matei/radu-matei.github.io/content/blog/kube-toolkit.md

 Essentially, during a 4 hour period (is was probably much more than that...), I was in the process of swapping git commit hashes and plugging them into `dep`, then trying to compile the project...
 Word of advice - check various release branches when working with vendored dependencies of Kubernetes!

-After finally getting it to work, [I ended up with a  Gopkg.toml you can find here](https://github.com/radu-matei/kube-toolkit/blob/master/Gopkg.toml) and I simply included the `vendor` folder in the repo to ensure reproduceable builds.
+After finally getting it to work, [I ended up with a  Gopkg.toml you can find here](https://github.com/radu-matei/kube-toolkit/blob/master/Gopkg.toml) and I simply included the `vendor` folder in the repo to ensure reproducible builds.

 > Please note that this setup is for Kubernetes release 1.8 - you are more than welcome to port the dependencies to release 1.9!

-> Having the `vendor` folder in the repo significantly increases the size of the repo, but if you ask me, this is a small price to pay for having really reproduceable builds - you can put it in `.gitignore` if you want to.
+> Having the `vendor` folder in the repo significantly increases the size of the repo, but if you ask me, this is a small price to pay for having really reproducible builds - you can put it in `.gitignore` if you want to.

 Defining and using gRPC services
 --------------------------------